Notespeak/delete_line/README.md

 # Delete_line
-A very simple python script that allows users to delete a particular file.
+A very simple python script that allows users to delete a particular line in a file.
 # Installation
 1. Download the script
 2. chmod +x delete_line.py